 Do some backtracking: resist the traditional upward mobility route to take a few steps down the ladder within your organization; this may give you some needed breathing time.

 Make a career shift: find more creative and satisfying uses for your talents in a new setting.

-If you need some help in establishing some priorities in your life, talk to a professional counselor.
+If you need some help in establishing some priorities in your life, talk to a professional counsellor.

 How we feel affects everything we do.
 When we’re positive, we’re usually more motivated, energetic and creative in whatever activities we pursue.
-And we’re usually happy with the results if the attempts have been our best.
+And we’re generally happy with the results of the attempts have been our best.